 There are certain types of cooperatives, like housing cooperatives, who collects monthly subscription from the members and spends the same to meet the various joint expenses of the society to give service to members like maintenance, security etc. In this process even if any surplus is generated, it is not chargeable to tax as it is exempt based on the ‘concept of Mutuality’.
 The cardinal requirement in case of mutual association is that ‘All the contributors to the common fund must be entitled to participate in the surplus & all the participators to the surplus must be contributors to the common trade.
 In other words there should be complete identity between the contributors and the participators.’
 Thus if the cooperative earns interest from bank or parking income from non-members or rental income by letting roof for mobile towers, then all these incomes are chargeable.

 A cooperative society has to get PAN, TAN etc like any other form of business.
-Even to get itself registered under Central Excise / Service Tax Laws or with the State VAT Laws or Import Export Regulations, it has to obtain the PAN.
+Even to get itself registered under GST Laws or Import Export Regulations, it has to obtain the PAN.

-It has to pay advance income tax in three instalments: within 15th September – 30%, within 15th December – 60% and within 15th March – the whole amount of such advance tax as reduced by the amount paid in earlier instalment(s).
+It has to pay advance income tax in four instalments: within 15th June – 15%, 15th September – 45%, within 15th December – 75% and within 15th March – the whole amount of such advance tax as reduced by the amount paid in earlier instalment(s).

 It has to comply with all the TDS provisions excepting few: No tax shall be deducted from any interest payable on debentures issued by any cooperative society u/s 193.
 Similarly, TDS provisions u/s 194A are not applicable for interest other than interest on securities, if such income is credited or paid by a cooperative society to a member thereof or to any other cooperative society.
 Though a cooperative society is not covered u/s 115-O i.e. not required to pay tax on distributed profit like domestic companies, TDS provision for dividends u/s 194 is not applicable.
 Compliances of other TDS provisions like time limit for deposit of TDS, electronic filing TDS returns, issuance of NSDL generated Form 16A etc are all applicable for cooperatives.
 Though most of the cooperatives are village level or block level cooperatives, no relaxation has been granted by the statute with respect to imposition of interest, penalty or prosecution for any violation.